 Eyelid bones require their own separate influences.
 While the example poses only manipulate the top eyelids, being able to control the bottom corners of the eyelids is important for other poses, such as LeftCheekRaiser and RightCheekRaiser.

 To add influence to the left eyelid:

-In Object Mode, click the head geometry, then hold Shift and click any bone.
+In Object Mode, click the head mesh, then hold Shift and click any bone.

 Switch to Weight Paint Mode.

 Switch to X-Ray viewing mode or Material Preview Mode to better visualize the vertices.

 Paint influences on the closest vertices to the bone.

 When complete, hold Shift and click another bone to begin applying influences to the closest vertices.
 Perform this step for each eyelid bone.